blacklightpy/vaultofknowledge/My way of classifying religions.md

 	- The Teachings of Salvation in Faith by Lord and Saviour Yeshua and his disciples
 		- The Teachings of the Catholic Church
 	- The Teachings of Submission by Prophet Muhammad
-		- The Teachings of The People who follow only the Recitation of Muhammad
+		- The Ways of The People who follow only the Recitation of Muhammad
-		- The Teachings of The People of Tradition and The Majority
+		- The Ways of The People of Tradition and The Majority
 			- The Teachings of Scholar Ahmed ibn Hanbal
 				- The Teachings of Scholar Muhammad ibn Abd' al-Wahhab
 			- The Teachings of Scholar ash-Shaafaa'ee